 Hoya wax plants aren’t actively growing in winter but they do need light and water.
 Provide the plant with bright indirect light in a cool area of the home free of drafts.
 Remember, this is a tropical plant and it cannot tolerate cold, but temperatures of 50 degrees Fahrenheit (10 C.) will help force the Hoya into dormancy.

-Hoya in winter do not need as much water as in summer.
-Wait until the top few inches of soil are dry.
+Hoya in winter does not need as much water as in summer.
+Wait until the top few inches (5 to 10 cm.) of soil are dry.
 Mist plants that are near drying furnaces or other heat sources several times a week to increase humidity.
-Alternatively, Hoya climbing vine can have its container set on a saucer filled with small gravel and water to increase moisture around the plant without getting its roots sodden.
+Alternatively, the Hoya climbing vine can have its container set on a saucer filled with small gravel and water to increase moisture around the plant without getting its roots sodden.
 Fertilizing is not part of wax plant care in winter.